hobyfrezk/IOT/README.md

 Introduction

-what:
+1. what:

     - The system is develped for office useage, we provide "smart" function to make deskman have better light environment with minimum distraction from it.

-why:
+2. why:

     - increase labour work effenciency
     - create a better working environment
     - electricity reduction

-how:
+3. how:

     - the system can automatically control the inside led brightness according to natural light it sensed, no human interference needed.
 But if the user want, of course, he/she can control the light by him/herself.
     - the system also provide auto switch-on/off based on the user attendance.

-The whole project is made up of several parts
+The whole project is made up of several parts:

 1. hardware part
     - Respberry: